chirontt/RubikFX/README.md

 ![screenshot](RubikFX.jpg "RubixFX")

-For a version that can build a native image for desktop, Android and/or iOS platforms, see [rubiks-cube](https://github.com/gluonhq/gluon-samples/tree/master/rubiks-cube).
+For a version that can build native images for desktop, Android and/or iOS platforms, see [rubiks-cube](https://github.com/gluonhq/gluon-samples/tree/master/rubiks-cube).

 ---